taylorific/kvm-training/slides.md

 There are multiple ways to mount image files:

+- virt-customize
+   - Provides simple image customization options through CLI parameters
+   - Not as useful as one would hope because network won't be configured propery   - No default users are on cloud images
 - If image is raw, you can just mount the image file
 - mount+nbd
   - really fast